moq-wg/moq-transport/draft-ietf-moq-transport.md

   the way the relay is managed and is application specific (typically based on prior business agreement).

-Relays respond with "ANNOUNCE OK" and/or "ANNOUNCE ERROR" control messages providing the results of announcement.
+Relays respond with ANNOUNCE_OK and/or ANNOUNCE_ERROR control
+messages providing the results of announcement.
 The entity receiving the ANNOUNCE MUST send only a single response to a given ANNOUNCE of either an OK or ERROR.